gacallea/cardanoRelatedStuff/NACG.md

 #### Stake Pool Bootstrap Channel ####

-A **must have community resource** for people just starting this journey, where to help each others grow, is [Kyle Solomon](https://twitter.com/adafrog_pool)'s [Stake Pool Bootstrap Channel](https://t.me/StakePoolBootstrapChannel).
+A **must have community resource** for people just starting their pool operator journey, where to help each others grow, is [Kyle Solomon](https://twitter.com/adafrog_pool)'s [Stake Pool Bootstrap Channel](https://t.me/StakePoolBootstrapChannel).
 It is a Telegram channel, where it is possible to participate if you follow some simple rules, where to stake with each others in turn, to give small pools a chance.

 #### Other Resources ####